danwhitston/auction-api/README.md

 There are three applications, in three folders of the git repository:

-- `api-app` - the Node API
+- `api-app` - the Node.js API
-- `auction-closer` - a Node script to close auctions, on a once-a-minute cron
+- `auction-closer` - a Node.js script to close auctions, on a once-a-minute cron
 - `api-test-app` - Python test script, confirms correct working of api-app and auction-closer

 The API, the auction closer script, and the underlying MongoDB storage have a docker-compose config for local development and hosting.
 The API test app makes requests against this, and requires a clean MongoDB database.